octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-#### Cross join statement

 To perform a "cross join" use the `crossJoin` method with the name of the table you wish to cross join to.
-Cross joins generate a cartesian product between the first table and the joined table:
+Cross joins generate a cartesian product between the first table and the joined table.

 ```php
 $users = Db::table('sizes')